openvinotoolkit/open_model_zoo/models/intel/action-recognition-0001/description/action-recognition-0001.md

 | GFlops                          | 0.147                                     |
 | MParams                         | 4.405                                     |

 ### Inputs

-1. name: "0" , shape: [1x16x512] - An embedding image in the format [BxTxC],
+An embedding image, name: `0`, shape: `1, 16, 512` in the format `B, T, C`, where:

-   where:
-    - B - batch size.
+- `B` - batch size
-    - T - Duration of input clip.
+- `T` - duration of input clip
-    - C - dimension of embedding.
+- `C` - dimension of embedding

 ### Outputs

-The model outputs a tensor with the shape [bx400], each row is a logits vector of performed actions.
+The model outputs a tensor with the shape `1, 400`, each row is a logits vector of performed actions.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.